FamilySearch/pewpew/README.md

 ### v0.4.2:
 Bug fixes:
-- Fixed issue where when a request failed `auto_return` values were not being sent back to their provider.
+- Fixed bug where when a request failed `auto_return` values were not being sent back to their provider.

 Changes:
 - `stats_id` can now have templates as the values.